 Truth is, I ENJOY my many interests, and I EMBRACE them.

 Over the past 20 years of being active, it is safe to say I have been more active than the average sedentary habitant of this planet.

-My aspirations are not to be a world record weightlifter, or the next Flo-Jo, or the next world pole champion, or go off on a cirque du soleil tour for 10 years (as cool as that sounds), or a UFC fighter, or throw myself from one rooftop to another.
+My aspirations are not to be a world record weightlifter, or the next Flo-Jo, or the next world pole champion or go off on a Cirque du Soleil tour for 10 years (as cool as that sounds), or a UFC fighter, or throw myself from one rooftop to another.

 What keeps me going is the desire to continue what I’m doing for a longer time, knowing that I am only going to get better and please my own standards.

 I have been very lucky to have some beautiful souls in my life and have met some interesting people throughout my journey.
-Grateful for the experiences I have had, for without them, lessons would not have been learnt.
+Grateful for the experiences I have had, for without them, lessons would not have been learned.

 So here, I’d like to divide this “About Me” section into categorized stories.
-These experiences have helped me grow as an instructor, as a coach, as a teacher, as a businesswoman, as a presenter, as a performer, as a practitioner and as a friend.
+These experiences have helped me grow as an instructor, as a coach, as a teacher, as a businesswoman, as a presenter, as a performer, as a practitioner, and as a friend.

 ~ SPORTS BACKGROUND ~